Optimization-Algorithms-Book/Code-Listings/README.md

 <a href="https://www.manning.com/books/optimization-algorithms">
 <img src="images/Khamis.jpg" alt="Optimization Algorithms: AI techniques for design, planning, and control problems" width="50%"></a>

+# Note

+If you dowbloaded the code bundle from the Manning website, please consider checking out thee official code repository on GitHub at: https://github.com/Optimization-Algorithms-Book/Code-Listings for the most recent version.

+# Errata

+You can find errata for the book [here](https://github.com/search-and-optimization/book/tree/main/errata.md).

 # Citation

 Plain text (IEEE style):